Chronic care management (CCM) and Behavioral Health Management are Medicare program that reimburses clinical teams for care services each month.

 Medicare provides new reimbursements to medical providers in order to successfully drive the program.

-At a high level, CCM is simple.
+At a high level, CCM and BHI are simple.
 Care teams can earn incremental reimbursements for care services each month.

 per patient per month

-This is the "standard" or "non-complex" CCM model, which can be billed under CPT 99490.
+This is the "standard" or "non-complex" CCM and BHI model.
+These two codes can be billed together or separately for qualifying patients.

 per patient per month